MicrosoftDocs/azure-devops-yaml-schema/task-reference/curl-uploader-v2.md

 **`password`** - **Password**<br>
 `string`.
 Optional.
 Use when `authType = UserAndPass`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify the password for server authentication.
 Use a new build variable with its lock enabled on the Variables tab to encrypt this value.
+Use a [secret variable](/azure/devops/pipelines/build/variables) to avoid exposing ths value.
 <!-- :::editable-content-end::: -->
 <br>